SELF-CONTROL

 The first step is to acknowledge it.
 Accept that this is a problem.
 If you cannot even do that, then nothing else in this post will help you.
 But if you can look yourself in the mirror and say “I have a problem and I need to fix it,” then you are ready for the next step.

-Step 2: Identify and remove your triggers
+Step 2: Identify and Remove Your Specific Triggers

 Triggers are the things that set off the cycle.
 Your brain has formed subconscious patterns.
 When a specific thing happens, your brain automatically goes into masturbation mode.